96jonesa/whominator_slackbot/README.md

 # Note

-I am currently using a free service (ngrok) to host the URL that handles requests, and using some hacky but effective methods to prevent it from resetting the URL - if I decide on a different solution, then there will be a very brief (a couple minutes) outage of the service while I restart it.
+I am currently using a free service (ngrok) to host the URL that handles requests, and using some hacky but effective methods to prevent it from resetting the URL - if I decide on a different solution, then there will be a very brief (a couple minutes) outage of the service while it restarts.